ib9168/End-to-End-Medical-Generative-AI-chatbot/README.md

 This project is an AI-powered medical assistant designed to provide accurate, human-understandable answers to general health-related questions.
 It leverages Generative AI, LangChain, and Mistral AI integrated with a semantic search database (Pinecone) to retrieve verified medical knowledge from trusted sources.

 The chatbot’s knowledge base is derived from The Gale Encyclopedia of Medicine, a comprehensive resource that explains diseases, diagnoses, treatments, and prevention in language accessible to the general public.

+The goal of this project is to make reliable medical information more accessible to everyday users, bridging the gap between professional medical literature and layperson understanding.

 #Tech Stack: